 But be really careful with these boots…

-…as I once got these too close to a fire to dry them out and the whole toe box caved in and really messed up my feet trying to hike out of the Sierras.
-They also look good in a pair of jeans when you’re out hitting the town for a brew.
+…as I once got these too close to a fire to dry them out and the whole toe box caved in and really messed up my feet trying to hike out of the mountains.
+I try to take better care of my boots now and let them dry indoors with a fan.

 Question: I am trying to pick out a pair of boots, what kinds of terrain do Navy SEALs train in?